ItaloRAmaral/cliniccontrol/README.md

 ## Built With

 This project leverages a robust and modern tech stack to deliver a fast, secure, and scalable solution.
 Below are some of the key technologies, frameworks, and architectures we've used:

+##### Architecture

+- <b>Hexagonal Architecture:</b> This architecture separates the core logic of the application from the services that it uses, making the system more maintainable, scalable, and testable.

 ##### Monorepo Management